WeAreGenki/vue-graphql/README.md

 ### Add to your app

-Typical use is to create a `graphql.js` file which install the plugin.
+Typical use is to create a `graphql.js` file which installs the plugin.
 For example if you need an `Authorization` header with every request:

 ```javascript
 import Vue from 'vue';